mikepyne/RotaGenerator/README.md

 1. Generate a list of weekends in a given month (or months)
 2. Identify the liturgical day for each weekend
 3. Assign readers to a reading/mass
     1. Some readers are available for a specific mass
     1. Other readers are available for all masses
     1. Some readers may not be available for particular weekends
     1. Some masses may be special occasions and not require readers
 4. Fill in some sort of template, using the above information

-## Requirements

-See requirements.txt for list of required packages.

-Missing packages can be installed using PyPi.

 ## Testing

-Unit tests are written using [PyTest](https://docs.pytest.org/en/latest/).

-[Tox](https://tox.readthedocs.io/en/latest/) is used to manage the testing environment and execute the unit tests.

-To execute the tests:

-    cd {project_dir}
-    tox
+Unit tests use Catch2; use the 'test_rg' cmake target, or the built-in 'test' target.

+### Coverage

+After running the tests, use the following targets:

+* test_rg-gcov
+* lcov-capture
+* lcov-genhtml

+The coverage report is in the build folder, in lcov/html/selected_targets

 ## Links